BlackWolfsDen/Game-Modz/Rust/BigBen/Dangerous Treasures/README.md

 Oxide.reload BigBen

 and Dangerous will now be under controll of 1 central hub for better synchronization of all your PvE Plugins.

+at line 2456 you will find the event hook subriber method. -->

+        private void OnDangerousTreasuresStart(string msg, bool service)
+        {
+            /*
+             Adaption for Grumbo'z Big Ben Master Control File. allows this pve event to be triggered by Big Ben's custon event hook "OnDangerousTreasuresStart" -- MUST BE ADDED to Big Ben json file i.e.  "DangerousTreasuresStart": "06:00,12:00,18:00,00:00"

+            */
+            var chest = TryOpenEvent();
+        }

+the method name must match the event hook name 'OnDangerousTreasuresStart'